For the EnvironmentResponse to Climate Change and TCFD Endorsement

 Under Tokyo Century Group’s management philosophy, the Group “will work alongside customers in pursuit of their growth as a highly specialized and unique financial services company and will contribute to the creation of an environmentally sound, sustainable economy and society.”
 We have recognized that addressing climate change is important for creating an environmentally sound, sustainable economy and society, identified materiality (key issues) linked to the SDGs, and have been working on these issues.

-Tokyo Century announced its endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures* (TCFD) on April 28, 2021.
-In addition, based on a risk materiality assessment related to climate change, we identified climate change risks and opportunities under multiple scenarios and conducted qualitative and quantitative business impact assessments for our environment and energy business (solar power generation) in line with TCFD recommendations.
+Tokyo Century announced its endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures* (TCFD) in April 2021.
+In addition, based on a risk materiality assessment related to climate change, we identified climate change risks and opportunities under multiple scenarios and conducted qualitative and quantitative business impact assessments for the environment and energy businesses (solar power generation) (May 2021) and the aviation business (aircraft leasing) (April 2022) in line with TCFD recommendations.

 Going forward, we will further consider how to address risks and seize opportunities as well as expand businesses subject to scenario analysis while also improving the accuracy of the analysis.
-We will continue to promote sustainability management through our business activities, including our solar power generation and other renewable energy businesses, towards fulfilling our management philosophy.
+In addition, we will contribute to the realization of a decarbonized society by promoting sustainability management through our business activities, including renewable energy businesses such as solar power generation.

 Task Force on Climate-related Financial Disclosures（TCFD）